tgjohnst/pihole-guide/README.md

 ### B) Logging into your Raspberry Pi

 Insert your microSD card into the slot on the bottom of your Pi.
 Using the HDMI and USB ports on the pi, connect your monitor, mouse, and keyboard.
 Then, connect the power cable, and the Pi will turn on.
-It should take you straight to the desktop after a bit of logging in.
+It should take you straight to the desktop after a bit of logging in (default user=pi, password=raspberry).
 The main menu for settings etc. can be found in the top left.
 Network settings can be found in the top right.
 You can do some of the setup on wifi, but it's easier if you already have it plugged into your router via ethernet.

 ### C) Configuring your Raspberry Pi